GUT-AI/gut-ai/components/README.rst

 Component C3.7: Solve memory bottleneck
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Description:** Solve the issue of memory bottleneck in order to enable the Inference of Deep Learning models in embedded devices.
+**Description:** Solve the issue of memory bottleneck in order to enable the Inference of Deep Learning models in embedded devices (while also addressing *Moravec's Paradox*).

 **Aims:**